jjbidwell/responsive-portfolio/README.md

 EDIT- 9/27/2020 : The page has been updated with a link to my GitHub, resume, email, and my phone number has been added"

+EDIT- 10/25/2020 : I have added more of my work to my portfolio, updated my resume, GitHub profile and LinkedIn profile to reflect proficiency in node and MySQL.

 Links

 Deployed app main page: